-Stories are pieced together strangely.
+Stories get pieced together strangely.
 I can tell you a story about a hero.
 She saved many children by keeping them away from harm.
-She may have used violence to stop her enemies, but the children were always safe at the end of the day.
-She gave the most she could and never asked for … Continue reading Which side of the story?
+She may have used violence to stop her enemies, but the children were safe at the end of the day.
+She gave the most she could and never asked for a … Continue reading Which side of the story?